UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 • Dr. Jacques J. Morcos (neurosurgeon with special interest in endoscopic skull base surgery)

-• Dr Ricardo Komotar (neurosurgeon with special interest in endoscopic skull base surgery)
+• Dr Ricardo J. Komotar (neurosurgeon with special interest in endoscopic skull base surgery)

 Hospital and Clinic Facilities: